liv-daliberti/grail-simulation/src/README.md

 - Keep imports side-effect free; modules should be safe to import in tests and documentation builds.
-- Treat external dependencies as optional unless they already appear in `requirements.txt` or `requirements-dev.txt`.
+- Treat external dependencies as optional unless they already appear in `requirements.txt` or `development/requirements-dev.txt`.
 Guard optional imports with helpful error messages.
 - New public functions and classes require docstrings because Sphinx consumes these modules directly (`docs/api/**`).